 Upon successful completion of the course, the learner will be able to:

-- Connect Anthropological definitions of culture with the legacy of colonialism - Explain the colonial foundation in contemporary structures of politics and economics - Demonstrate how categories of difference are socially constructed and politicized - Apply Anthropological approaches to global problems
+- Connect anthropological definitions of culture with the legacy of colonialism and representations of cultural difference. - Demonstrate how categories of difference are socially constructed and politicized. - Apply anthropological approaches to state politics and capitalist economics.

-Required Textbook
+Required Materials